-The USAF has concluded that there would be no significant adverse effects on the following resources as a result of the proposed action: air quality greenhouse gases, biological resources, geology and soils, safety and occupational health, water resources, or socioeconomics.
+The DAF has concluded that there would be no significant adverse effects on the following resources as a result of the proposed action: airspace, land use, air quality greenhouse gases and climate, biological resources, geology and soils, safety and occupational health, water resources, socioeconomics, or hazardous materials and hazardous waste.
 In addition, the EA concluded that the Proposed Action would not affect environmental justice or create any environmental health and safety risks to children.
 The noise contours cover significantly more acres than current conditions but are located primarily outside the western portion of the base.
 Schools, churches and base residences do not fall within the contours.
 The area surrounding GFAFB is agriculturally based and thus sparsely populated.